1975 Major League Baseball postseason: Oakland Athletics vs. Boston Red Sox

 This was the first postseason meeting between the Red Sox and Athletics.
 The Red Sox shockingly swept the three-time defending World Series champion Athletics to advance to the World Series for the first time since 1967.

-Luis Tiant pitched a complete game for the Red Sox as they blew out the Athletics, 7-1, in Game 1.
-In Game 2, the Athletics jumped out to an early 3-0 lead in the top of the fourth, but it was quickly erased as the Red Sox scored six unanswered runs over the course of the next five innings.
-When the series moved to Oakland for Game 3, the Red Sox jumped out to a 4-0 lead early and did not relinquish it, as they held on to win 5-3 and secure the pennant.
+Luis Tiant pitched a complete game for the Red Sox as they blew out the Athletics in Game 1.
+Carl Yastrzemski led the comeback effort for the Red Sox as they won by three runs to take a 2–0 series lead headed to Oakland.
+Rick Wise pitched seven solid innings and the Sox bullpen stopped a rally by the A’s to clinch the pennant.
 Game 3 was the first night game in ALCS history.
+This was the first playoff series win by the Red Sox since the 1918 World Series.

+The Red Sox would win their next pennant in 1986 over the California Angels in seven games after trailing 3–1 in the series and being a strike away from elimination in Game 5, but they would come up short in the World Series.

+The loss to the Red Sox marked the end of the Athletics’ dynasty.
+They returned to the ALCS in 1981, but were swept by the New York Yankees.
+The Athletics would win their next pennant in 1988, where they returned the favor and swept the Red Sox before coming up short in the World Series.

-The Red Sox and Athletics would meet in the postseason again three more times - in the ALCS in 1988 and 1990, and the 2003 ALDS, with the Athletics sweeping the former two series, and the Red Sox winning the latter.
-Oakland would not return to the postseason again until 1981.
-This was the last AL pennant won by the Red Sox until 1986, where they defeated the California Angels in seven games after trailing 3 games to 1.
+The Red Sox and Athletics would meet in the postseason again three more times - in the ALCS in 1988 and 1990, and the ALDS in 2003, with the Athletics sweeping the former two series, and the Red Sox winning the latter.

 National League Championship Series

 Pittsburgh Pirates vs. Cincinnati Reds

-This was the third postseason meeting between the Reds and Pirates (1970, 1972).
-The Reds swept the Pirates to advance to their third World Series appearance in five years.
+This was the third postseason meeting in the history of the Pirates-Reds rivalry (1970, 1972).
+The Reds swept the Pirates to advance to the World Series for the third time in five years (in the process denying a rematch of the 1903 World Series between the Pirates and Red Sox).

-This series was not close - Don Gullett pitched a complete game as the Reds blew out the Pirates in Game 1, and Fred Norman and Rawly Eastwick held the Pirates' offense to just one run scored in Game 2 as the Reds went up 2-0 in the series headed to Pittsburgh.
-In Game 3, the Pirates held a 2-1 lead after seven innings, until Pete Rose hit a two-run home run in the top of the eighth to put the Reds ahead for good, effectively securing the pennant.
+This series was not close - Don Gullett pitched a complete game as the Reds blew out the Pirates in Game 1, and Fred Norman and Rawly Eastwick held the Pirates' offense to just one run scored in Game 2 as the Reds went up 2–0 in the series headed to Pittsburgh.
+In Game 3, the Pirates held a 2–1 lead after seven innings, until Pete Rose hit a two-run home run in the top of the eighth to put the Reds ahead for good, effectively securing the pennant.
 Game 3 was the first game of the NLCS played at night.

 The Reds returned to the NLCS the next year, where they swept the Philadelphia Phillies en route to a second straight World Series title.

-The Pirates would make their next postseason appearance in 1979, where they got revenge on the Reds in the NLCS and went on to win the World Series over the Baltimore Orioles.
+The Pirates would exact revenge on the Reds in the NLCS in 1979, and went on to win the World Series over the Baltimore Orioles in seven games.